Noel Quiñones: Philanthropic activities

 Quiñones's philanthropic efforts are also directed at the Sor Isolina Ferré Center and its dedication to the transformation of communities and society in general through education.
 He also supports the Miami Project to Cure Paralysis.

 Filmography

 Personal life

 Quiñones has been paraplegic from the age of sixteen due to a hemorrhage of a tumor in his spinal cord.
 He is married to Soraya Sesto and together the couple has a daughter.
-Quiñones is a licensed pilot.